severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 Another critical aspect of the project relates to how the robot will store and protect the potentially highly sensitive data that is recorded during the interactions.
-Data will only be stored on the robot itself (no external cloud storage), and records will be strongly encrypted (ie, even if the robot is seized, the data will not be accessible).
+Data will only be stored on the robot itself (no external cloud storage), and records will be strongly encrypted (i.e. even if the robot is seized, the data will not be accessible).
 We will research secure, yet child-friendly, mechanisms to identify the child and ensure that only her/him can access her/his personal data.
 This will likely involve a combination of picture-based passwords and facial recognition.

+The created digital record will ultimately belong to the child.
+We will research and create practical means (paper copy, bracelet with a SD card,...) for the child to access this record when he needs it, and take it with her/him, even after she/he has left the camp or safe-house.
+The devised solution will have to ensure that no abuse or misuse of the record against the child is possible.

 ### Why do you think this approach will be effective?